 Becoming an Optician in Minnesota

-- St. Catherine University.
-Located in the Twin Cities, St. Catherine does not have an optician program, but it offer students an associate degree program in ophthalmic technology.
+• St. Catherine University.
+Located in the Twin Cities, St. Catherine does not have an optician program, but it offers students an associate degree program in ophthalmic technology.
 The program includes two years of coursework and one year of hands-on experience.
 This degree provides all you need to choose between a career as a technician or an optician.

-- University of Minnesota.
+• The University of Minnesota.
 The campus in Minneapolis does not have an optician program, but it does offer an optometry program.
 Optometrists conduct eye examinations and prescribe lenses.
-They may also work with ophthalmologist to assist with patients needing surgery.
+They may also work with ophthalmologists to assist patients needing surgery.

-- Penn Foster College.
-While there are no campus programs in the state for opticianry, students anywhere in Minnesota can complete an online optician exam prep program through Penn Foster.
+• Penn Foster College.
+While there are no campus programs in the state for opticians, students anywhere in Minnesota can complete an online optician exam prep program through Penn Foster.
 It provides all the coursework and knowledge needed to begin working as an optician and to be ready to take and pass national certification exams.

 National Certification for Opticians